ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

 	esmvaltool -c /path/to/config-user.yml examples/recipe_python.yml

 Note that this command does not call Synda.
-The required data should thus be located in the directories specified in your user config file.
+The required data should thus be located in the directories specified in your user configuration file.
 Recall that the chapter :ref:`User configuration file <config-user>` provides an explanation of how to create your own config-user.yml file.